reagent-project/reagent-forms/README.md

 The `:id` can be a keyword, e.g: `{:id :foo}`, or a keywordized path `{:id :foo.bar}` that will map to `{:foo {:bar "value"}}`.
 Alternatively, you can specify a vector path explicitly `[:foo 0 :bar]`.

+By default the component value is that of the document field, however all components support an `:in-fn` and `:out-fn` function attributes.
+`:in-fn` accepts the current document value and returns what is to be displayed in the component. `:out-fn` accepts the component value and returns what is to be stored in the document.

 The following types of fields are supported out of the box:

 #### :input